neuromatch/precourse/prereqs/ClimateScience.md

 ## Programming

 We expect students to be familiar with fundamental Python and data storage concepts (variables, lists, dictionaries, data formats) as well as some key Python libraries (NumPy, matplotlib, cartopy, datetime, pandas, XArray).
 If these feel unfamiliar, we **highly recommend** you take our refresher **Python pre-course**.
-It is a selection of Project Pythia tutorials (outlined below) that you will work through asynchronously *before* the course begins.
+It is a selection of Project Pythia tutorials (outlined below) that you will work through asynchronously *before* the course begins at your own pace.

 What is Project Pythia?
 Check out the fantastic [~5min video](https://bit.ly/42P799Y) that Julia Kent prepared for you as an intro to this fabulous material.